orvi-tmp/learning-c-with-pebble/chapter05.md

 The problem with the goto statement is that it encourages very bad code.
 As threads of execution start to wind around blocks of code, a program can be very hard to follow.  *Structured programming constructs*, like while loops and for loops, were invented to eliminate the goto statement with statements that directly addressed the logic that the goto was implementing.

-In addition to code that is hard to understand, the goto statement poses some very difficult problems when it interacts to more structure program components.
+In addition to code that is hard to understand, the goto statement poses some very difficult problems when it interacts with more structured program components.
 For example, consider this code:

     int x=10;
     LOOP: while (x < 20) {